secretchaingirl/secret-contracts-guide/README.md

 To verify the _enigmadev_ docker image was created:

 ```
-docker image ls enigmadev
+sudo docker image ls enigmadev
 ```

 Now that we've created the local EnigmaBlockchain docker image we can run it as a container:

 ```
-docker run -d \
+sudo docker run -d \
  -p 26657:26657 -p 26656:26656 -p 1317:1317 \
  --name enigmadev enigmadev
 ```

+**NOTE**: The _engimadev_ docker container can be stopped by using (in a separate terminal) `sudo docker stop enigmadev` and re-started using `sudo docker start enigmadev`.

 ![](docker-run.png)

-**NOTE**: The _engimadev_ docker container can be stopped by using (in a separate terminal) `docker stop enigmadev` and re-started using `docker start -i enigmadev`.

 At this point you're running a local EnigmaBlockchain full-node.

-In another terminal run a `bash` shell in the `enigmadev` container so we can view and manage the enigma keys:
+Let's connect to the container so we can view and manage the enigma keys:

 ```
-docker exec -it enigmadev /bin/bash
+sudo docker exec -it enigmadev /bin/bash
 ```

 The local blockchain has a couple of keys setup for you (similar to accounts if you're familiar with Truffle Ganache).
 The keys are stored in the `test` keyring backend, which makes it easier for local development and testing.